GoekeLab/xpore/README.md

 ```
 Output files: `eventalign.hdf5`, `eventalign.log`, `data.json`, `data.index` , `data.log`

 Now the data are ready for estimating differential modification using `xpore-diffmod`.
-To , Hek293T_directRNA and Hek293T-METTL3-KO_directRNA, we can use the example confgiuration file
+To call the differential modification between Hek293T_directRNA and Hek293T-METTL3-KO_directRNA, we can use the example confgiuration file
 ```sh
 $ xpore-diffmod --config_filepath ./tests/config/diffmod.ini --n_processes 4
 ```